shawdm/darrenshaw_org/cv.md

 ## Profile
-I'm a technical lead and developer in IBM's Emerging Technology group, with 16 years' experience of taking ideas and research projects through to proof of concept and production systems.
+I'm a technical lead and developer in IBM's Emerging Technology group with 16 years' experience of taking ideas from research through to proof of concept and production systems.
 I've been responsible for the successful delivery of innovation projects for **Wimbledon**, **Roland Garros**, **The US Open**, **RBS**, **Shop Direct** and **Homebase**.

-I have a reputation for making things work on difficult projects in pressure situations, leading many of IBM's sports event projects since 2013.
-An unexpectedly enjoyable part of this work has been the opportunity to mentor colleagues though the projects.
+I have a reputation for making things work on difficult projects in pressure situations, leading many of IBM's sports event innovation projects since 2013.

+## Skills
+Javascript, NodeJS, Java, PHP, CSS, DB2, MySQL, Postgres, IBM Watson Machine Learning, Apache Spark, CouchDB/Cloudant, Cloud Foundry, Bluemix, Photoshop, Sketch.

+I am able to learn new technology quickly, particularly at a stage where it is unreliable and with little or no documentation.
+The ability to work both with a customer (presenting project pitches, running design thinking workshops, writing bids) and the development team (design, code, project management and mentoring) across the full scope of a project is something I enjoy.

+Initially a weakness, mentoring is a skill I've developed in recent years and is now something that I take satisfaction from and am known for.

 ## 2001-2017 IBM Emerging Technology